 From July 6, 1972 until July 1, 1993 persons appointed as a law enforcement officer could work through their first year of employment with full law enforcement powers [but with absolutely no training] while waiting to be enrolled in - then successfully completing - basic training.
 Those who did not successfully complete basic training by their anniversary date of employment (the date they were originally hired) lost their arrest powers.

 Legislators, prosecutors, judges, and the police themselves had a problem with people being given a gun and badge then being allowed to exercise police powers without any training whatsoever, albeit only for one year.
 So the law was amended to mandate that any person who was appointed as a police officer on or after July 1, 1993 had to complete a pre-basic course before being vested with police powers.
 This pre-basic course consists of a minimum of 40 hours of instruction and contains the fundamentals of criminal law, traffic law, and the use of force.
 It also requires a demonstration of proficiency with a handgun.
 Upon completion, the new hire is empowered to work the remainder of his or her first year of service with full police authority.
 But, if full law enforcement training is not complete by the anniversary date of the officer's initial hiring, arrest powers are lost and can only be regained by successfully completing basic training.

-The second training program, generally referred to as the [regular] basic training course, is a minimum 480 hours in length.
+The second training program, generally referred to as the [regular] basic training course or Tier I, is a minimum 480 hours in length.
 Basic courses are taught at six other sites around the state; however they are locale specific: